 A good night's sleep is important for one’s overall health and well-being.
 Unfortunately, many people are not getting the sleep they need because of a sleep disorder.
 Approximately 40 million Americans suffer from some kind of sleep disorder.
 Sleep disorders can lead to sleep deprivation, resulting in significant health issues and a compromised quality of life.
 Our experts are here to help you get a better night’s sleep.

-Because sleeping disorders can be brought on by both lung and neurological disorders, NYP Brooklyn Methodist Hospital has brought together specialists from many disciplines to evaluate, diagnose, and treat sleep disorders in people of all ages, including children starting at age one.
+Because sleeping disorders can be brought on by lung, cardiac, neurologic, and psychiatric disorders, NewYork-Presbyterian Brooklyn Methodist has brought together specialists from many disciplines to evaluate, diagnose, and treat sleep disorders in people of all ages, including children starting at age one.

-Our team of experienced sleep disorder specialists will review the patient's medical history and the medical questionnaire.
-After this initial evaluation, we will determine whether a sleep study may help diagnose or treat the problem.
+Patients will meet with our team of experienced sleep disorder specialists to review symptoms and the patient's medical history.
+After this initial evaluation, we will discuss with you whether a sleep study may help diagnose the problem.

-When a sleep study is indicated, patients spend one or two nights in our comfortable facility located within the Hospital.
-During the study, brain patterns, heart activity, breathing, and muscle movement during sleep will be monitored.
-The study is painless.
-A sleep technician is nearby throughout the night.
+When a sleep study is indicated, patients often spend one or two nights sleeping in a room in our comfortable facility adjacent to our main hospital campus.
+During the sleep study, brain patterns, heart activity, breathing, and muscle movement will be monitored.
+A sleep technologist is nearby throughout the night.
 We also offer comprehensive home sleep testing.